moisesrsantos/tsmorph_aequitas/README.md

 ## How to reproduce the results

 ### Conda installation
-In this implementation we use the **conda environment**, an open-source package and environment management system that runs on Windows, macOS, and Linux.
+In this implementation, we use the **conda environment**, an open-source package and environment management system that runs on Windows, macOS, and Linux.
 On [this page](https://www.anaconda.com/products/distribution) you can find the Anaconda distribution for your specific OS.

 ### Setup conda environment